Skip to the content.

 tbl->free(tbl);

 Here is an identical implementation with a Linked-List-Table container.
 You may notice that there aren’t any code changes at all, except for 1 line in the table creation.
-This is why qLibc encapsulates corresponding function pointers inside of the container object.
+This is why qLibc encapsulates corresponding function pointers inside the container object.

 // create a linked-list-table.
 THE ONLY LINE YOU NEED TO CHANGE.